 Destination Gippsland are also investigating how technology and tech fusion can provide a competitive advantage and value add to the tracks and trails network in Gippsland.

 Destination Gippsland is developing a business model to create a purpose-built social enterprise to design, construct and maintain Gippsland’s vast network of tracks and trails.

-The enterprise will provide employment for people often disadvantaged in the jobs sector and will earn income from both contract work and the Wayfairer Visitor Accommodation Platform.
+The enterprise will explore employment for people often disadvantaged in the jobs sector and will earn income from contract work.